-Suffolk Archaeology endeavors to provide information about its work to the public, either as it happens or soon afterwards, recognising that such fieldwork can be a rare event and of great interest to the local community…
+We endeavor to provide information about our work to the public, either as it happens or soon afterwards, recognising that such fieldwork can be a rare event and of great interest to the local community.
+To find out about forthcoming events please go to the Cotswold Archaeology website.…

 Wherever possible we try to allow the general public access to our excavations, to see any discoveries first hand and experience how an archaeological dig works, by organising include open days or guided tours for community or school groups.
 Where access is limited due to time constraints or health and safety issues, we aim to provide external viewing areas and noticeboards.